suuniqo/mc-daemon/README.md

 ## Requirements
-Before setting up, ensure you have:
+efore setting up, ensure you have:

 - **Minecraft Server**: A self-hosted Minecraft server that runs correctly.
 - **RCON**: RCON enabled on your Minecraft server for command execution.